EUGENE STUDIO /

 White Painting series

 The White Painting series takes the form of blank canvases, upon which numerous people have planted kisses.
-Although the kisses are not visible, each work is titled after the names of the participating individuals, allowing the viewer to imagine the thoughts and emotions behind each kiss.
+Although the kisses are not visible, each work is titled after the names of the participating individuals, allowing the viewer to imagine the thoughts and emotions behind every kiss.
 Started in 2017, the series was previously realized through the participation of passersby encountered on the streets of cities in the United States, Mexico, Italy, and Taiwan.
 However, since the advent of COVID-19, the artist ceased creating new works in public spaces.
 Instead, as time passed, the White Painting series became a unique work of art that documents the immense impact this defining moment in history has had on our daily lives.

 On the other hand, the participants of For a certain family, a subset of smaller works in the same series, are limited to a specific social unit—namely, a single family.
 These smaller-scale commissions are ongoing since 2018 and collected by various families around the world.
 Every time the family gains a member, the work is updated, and their name is added to the work’s title.
 The paintings stand as timeless portraits, embodying the eternal connection that binds a family together.